[License-review] For Legacy Approval: Zope Public License v2.1

 Dear License Review,

-recommendation of the License Committee and APPROVED the Zope Public
+Below is the recommendation of the License Committee on the Zope Public

 Chair, License Committee